<?php

 find ${WP_ROOT}/wp-content -type f -exec chmod 664 {} \;

-Use the sharing options
+Use the sharing options in nemo.

 ..then..